CESNET/du-docs/docs/expose.md

 ### Other Applications

-Applications that to not use `HTTP` protocol are exposed directly via `Service`.
+Applications that to not use the `HTTP` protocol are exposed directly via `Service`.

 ```yaml
 apiVersion: v1